-In the 180 °C experiments, the median alpha dose decreases with increasing leaching duration consistent with the expected effects of radiation damage on zircon solubility (Fig. 12).
-A majority of residues from the 180 °C experiments have alpha doses > 6×10^{17} α/g suggesting that residues may be affected by residual open system behavior in agreement with our U-Pb isotopic results.
-Evidently, dissolving zircon with lower alpha doses requires longer leaching durations at 180 °C than achieved in this study, which was equivalent to a single 8-hour leach step.
-In contrast, the median alpha dose for residues as well as L2 and L3 leachates from the

-210 °C experiments have alpha doses below the established threshold.
-Zircon material with alpha doses \geq 6 × 1017 α /g is thus readily dissolved at short leaching durations at 210 °C.
+In the 180 °C experiments, the median alpha dose decreases with increasing leaching duration, consistent with the expected effects of radiation damage on zircon solubility (Fig. 12).
+A majority of residues from the 180 °C experiments have alpha doses $> 6 \times 10^{17} \alpha g^{-1}$, suggesting that residues may be affected by residual open-system behavior, in agreement with our U-Pb isotopic results.
+Evidently, dissolving zircon with lower alpha doses requires longer leaching durations at 180 °C than achieved in this study, which was equivalent to a single 8 h leach step.
+In contrast, the median alpha dose for residues as well as L2 and L3 leachates from the 210 °C experiments have alpha doses below the established threshold.
+Zircon material with alpha doses $\ge 6 \times 10^{17} \alpha g^{-1}$ is thus readily dissolved at short leaching durations at 210 °C.

 Framing Pb loss and zircon solubility in terms of alpha dose allows a user to better predict how chemical abrasion might affect a specific zircon dataset.
-Chemical abrasion is a time-consuming method that is applied to the majority of ID-TIMS U-Pb datasets, but it may be unnecessary for low-alpha dose, inclusion-free zircon.
-Further, by estimating a sample's "present day" alpha dose distribution, a user can better anticipate how a sample will dissolve (McKanna et al., 2023).
-For example, if a sample has accumulated a lot of radiation damage like SAM-47, leaching longer than a single 8-h step at 210 °C will likely leave little to no residue for isotopic analysis.
-Whereas, if a sample has a lower average alpha dose like KR18-04, a longer 210 °C leach is likely safe and potentially more effective.
+Chemical abrasion is a time-consuming method that is applied to the majority of ID-TIMS U-Pb datasets, but it may be unnecessary for low-alpha-dose, inclusion-free zircon.
+Further, by estimating a sample's "present-day" alpha dose distribution, a user can better anticipate how a sample will dissolve (McKanna et al., 2023).
+For example, if a sample has accumulated a lot of radiation damage like SAM-47, leaching longer than a single 8 h step at 210 °C will likely leave little to no residue for isotopic analysis, whereas, if a sample has a lower average alpha dose like KR18-04, a longer 210 °C leach is likely safe and potentially more effective.